jitsi/handbook/docs/dev-guide/configuration.md

 type: `Number`

-Every participant after the Nth will start video muted.
+Every participant after the Nth will start the video muted.

 ```javascript
 startVideoMuted: 5